 Overwatch 2’s release was marred with technical issues, as the game’s servers were targeted with DDoS attacks.
-The issues lead to long queue times, with a peak of 40,000 players waiting to be allowed in the game.
+The issues led to long queue times, with a peak of 40,000 players waiting to be allowed in the game.
+Unfortunately, DDoS attacks are still an issue three years later.

-Blizzard’s newest attempt at a team-based first-person shooter was released on October 4.
-Despite no extensive marketing for the new game – which many see as a reskin of the old Overwatch – the release managed to draw back plenty of players who had stopped playing the previous iteration.
+Blizzard’s attempt at a team-based first-person shooter was released on October 4.
+Despite no extensive marketing for the new game – which many saw as a reskin of the old Overwatch – the release managed to draw back plenty of players who had stopped playing the previous iteration.
+Unfortunately, the DDoS attacks didn’t help backlash against Blizard.

 Unfortunately we are experiencing a mass DDoS attack on our servers.
 Teams are working hard to mitigate/manage.
 This is causing a lot of drop/connection issues. https://t.co/4GwrfHEiBE